how to prepare yourself for a career in the food industry

 4. Finding a Mentor

-As an aspirant, you might ask what is the best way to work your way up in the foodservice industry?
+As an aspirant, you might ask what is the best way to work your way up in the food service industry?
 Well, you must get a mentor when you’re aiming to start a food industry career Their guidance makes learning career details much easier.

 Consider people you already know or research professionals with relevant experience when choosing a mentor.
 Picking someone from your network can be more beneficial since they’re aware of your abilities and qualities.